Disclaimers & Privacy Notice

 You can find out more about your rights at https://ico.org.uk/your-data-matters/.

-If you have any questions about how we use your personal data, or you wish to exercise any of the rights set out above, please contact our privacy officer.
+If you have any questions about how we use your personal data, or you wish to exercise any of the rights set out above, please contact us using the details under ‘Contact Details’ above.

 How we collect your data